Vet's 10 autumn tips for dog owners

-The nights grow dark and the leaves grow yellow, there’s more rain than you’d like but still, there’s something lovely about Autumn, right?
+The nights grow dark and the leaves go brown and yellow, there’s more rain than you’d like but still, there’s something lovely about autumn, right?

-Let's look at how to keep your dog safe and comfortable during the autumn.
+Let's look at how to keep your dog safe and comfortable during this season.

-In an ideal world, you'd walk your dog before dark — but as the days get shorter and shorter during the lead-up to winter, you may not have a choice.
+In an ideal world, you'd walk your dog before dark — but as the days get shorter during the lead-up to winter, you may not have a choice.

-To stay visible to drivers, cyclists and other people that are out walking, consider getting some reflective or high-visibility clothing for you and your dog.
+To stay visible to drivers, cyclists and other people out walking, consider getting some reflective or high-visibility clothing for you and your dog.
 Beyond reflective gear, LED collars, leads and harnesses are a great way to ensure your pet can be seen in the dark, making those evening walks much safer.

 You can also get quirky flashing lights to attach to your dog’s collar.
-This will help you keep an eye on them when you’re out and about after dark.
+This will help you keep an eye on them when you’re out and about.

 Many of us switch our central heating back on during the autumn, which is great news for pesky fleas.
 As it gets colder outside, fleas will make their way inside — getting comfortable, laying their eggs onto your dog's fur.
-The eggs will fall off your dog's fur at home and lurk in your carpets and beneath other nooks and crannies; they'll pass from the pupae stage to the larvae stage and become grown-up, bloodthirsty adult fleas before you know it.
+The eggs will then fall off and lurk in your carpets and beneath other nooks and crannies.
+They'll pass from the pupae stage to the larvae stage and become bloodthirsty adult fleas before you know it.

-If your dog ingested antifreeze, they'd be at risk of acute kidney failure or even death.
-Pets enjoy the taste of antifreeze (especially cats) so it's important to keep antifreeze well out of their reach.
-If you spill antifreeze, be sure to clean it up immediately whether inside or outside.
+If your dog ingests antifreeze, they're at serious risk of acute kidney failure or even death.
+Pets enjoy the taste of antifreeze (especially cats) so it's important to keep it well out of their reach.
+If you spill antifreeze, be sure to clean it up immediately.

 Symptoms of antifreeze poisoning include: